 A well test must be conducted to determine if the water quality meets the requirements of the local health authority or the Environmental Protection Agency (EPA) if there is no local health authority in your area.
 Be aware, the water sample must be collected from an inside source like the kitchen sink.
 It can’t be collected from an outside faucet or spigot.
-The homebuyer can collect the sample and deliver the water to the testing facility for testing.
+An uninterested third party must collect the sample and deliver the water to the testing facility for testing.

 In addition to safe drinking water, the VA wants to ensure the home meets certain sanitation requirements.
 Mainly the home must have sanitary facilities; a home without a working bathroom will not pass the MPRs.
 There has to be a safe method of sewage disposal.